 Mist Cooling Solutions for Piggeries & Poultry Sheds

-Ozmist is an Australian company based in Wangaratta, Nth East Victoria.
+OZmist is an Australian company based in Wangaratta, north east Victoria.
 Since 1999 we have specialised in the manufacture and supply of high pressure mist cooling solutions.

-Misting systems are ideal for cooling Piggeries and Poultry Sheds and have been used for over 40 years.
-No area is too big, running costs are very low and installation is relatively quick simple as is ongoing maintenance.
+Livestock misting systems are ideal for cooling piggeries and poultry sheds and have been used for over 40 years.
+No area is too big, running costs are very low and installation is relatively quick simple, as is ongoing maintenance.

-As the temperature inside the shed rises above 28° the mist pump is switched on, either by a thermostat controller or in some cases the existing shed controller.
+As the temperature inside the shed rises above 28°C the mist pump is switched on, either by a thermostat controller or the existing shed controller.

 To avoid the risk of the humidity rising to unacceptable levels the side curtains will need to be lowered on either side of the shed.
 How far the curtains need to dropped differs from shed to shed but lowering the curtains 500mm would be a good start.

 The idea is to get the mist to evaporate and do its job without ‘clouding’ up inside the shed.
 If the mist ‘clouds up’ inside the shed you will need to open the curtains a little more; if it evaporates too quickly you should reduce the opening to get the most from the system.